 So you have these pictures of your ex . . . you know the ones.
 Now that the good times are over, you’re wondering what you can do with them.
-It would be so satisfying to indulge that basic human urge for revenge by forwarding them to a few choice associates.
+It would be so satisfying to indulge that human urge for revenge by forwarding them to a few choice associates.
 Or maybe even posting them online for the benefit of a larger audience.
+What happens if you distribute those intimate photos?
+Is it considered Revenge Porn?
 The short legal answer is that your best choice is to suck it up and keep them to yourself.
 Read More

 ‘No’ means ‘No!’ — but what means ‘yes’?

 When I was in my law school criminal law class and we were talking about rape, the professor asked, “Where is the line between consent and lack of consent?
 Does a female actually have to say ‘yes, I agree to have sex with you?’
 Or is it consent as long as she doesn’t say ‘no!’?
 Read More

 I’m not a police officer – could I actually arrest someone?